TeleMental Health Services Across State Lines

 Another common question that practitioners bring up is what are the considerations with continuing to provide mental health services to a client who travels to other states or is temporary in another jurisdiction, where the therapist in not licensed.
 Such travel can be part of client's employment or s/he may be going on vacation.
 If the client's residency has not changed, and the client does not want to see another therapist, the therapist may be allowed (depends on the licensing boards’ regulations) to continue therapy for a short time with him/her as long as his mental health issues are such that they can be effectively treated via the phone, videoconferencing or other Internet-based or digital technologies.
 Therapists need to check with the licensing board of where the client is at to find out if they can treat the client who is physically located, even for a short time, in a state where they are not licensed in.

 A similar and complex issue that some therapists face involves situations where the person they are treating is going to college in another state where the therapist is not licensed.
-The most relevant questions to this issue are the concerns with state licensing laws, the state residency status of the student, and the welfare of the client.
+The most relevant questions to this issue are the concerns with state licensing laws and the welfare of the client.
 Psychotherapists must consider these issues seriously.
 Therapists may want to consider obtaining a permanent or temporary license in the other state.
 They must also take into consideration continuity of care issues.
-For example, an important factor is the client's mental state and the question whether the client's situation is such that he/she may be at risk if therapy with the original therapist is terminated at that time.
+For example, an important factor is the client's mental state and the question of whether the client's situation is such that he/she may be at risk if therapy with the original therapist is terminated at that time.
 The situation may become more complicated if the client is unwilling to see a local therapist.
 Therapists who encounter such complex situations should seek consultation as well as become aware of emergency, medical, psychiatric and other resources in the vicinity of the client's new residence.
 Contacting the licensing board where the client resides would also be a good idea and may be required in some states.
 If the client comes back during summer, winter or other breaks from college, of course the therapist can see the client, if it is clinically appropriate, in their home state.

 Some states have temporary licensing provisions; some have reciprocity arrangements for psychologists via CPQ.
 At present, mental health professions in the United States do not have a national license or any reciprocity arrangement whereby a clinician who is licensed in one jurisdiction may be automatically eligible to practice under that license in other jurisdictions.
 Such an arrangement is presently being implemented in Canada but not yet in the United States.
 Nursing has an arrangement that allows nurses licensed in one jurisdiction to practice in another jurisdiction under his or her one license.
 This interstate compact has been agreed to by approximately 24 states.
 While such a nurse may practice in one state using the other state's license, the nurse is responsible to be knowledgeable of and follow all relevant laws and regulations in the state where he or she is practicing.
 More information on "The Nurse Licensure Compact Explained," an excellent video.
 Regretfully, such an arrangement is not available for mental health professionals, yet.
 At present, most licensing boards require that professionals from other jurisdictions apply for and utilize a temporary license for practicing in their jurisdiction if the professional is already licensed in another jurisdiction and is seeking authorization to provide services in that second jurisdiction, temporarily.
 One must apply for a temporary license as it is not enacted automatically.